Inthen/ATIoT-Fine-Tuning/README.md

 The datasets created for the fine-tuning process can be found [here](https://huggingface.co/datasets/Inthen/ATIoT).

 # Instructions
 The main .py file was prepared to run in a Google Colab notebook.
 Experimental results show a minimum of 32GB of VRAM required to perform the fine-tuning process.
+Login token for Hugging Face must be added to the file.

 # Acknowledgements